jedazard/PRIMsrc/README.md

 later goal as "Group Bump Hunting" (GBH).

 In the case of a time-to event, possibly censored (Survival) outcome, "Survival Bump Hunting" (SBH) is done by our Patient Recursive
-Survival Peeling (PRSP) algorithm (see Dazard et al. (2014, 2015, 2016, 2018) for details).
-Alternatively, "Group Survival Bump Hunting" (GSBH) is done by using specifc peeling and cross-validation criterion in a derivation of PRSP, which we call Patient Recursive Group Survival Peeling
-(PRGSP) (see Rao et al. (2018) for details and an application in Survival Disparity Subtyping).
+Survival Peeling (PRSP) algorithm.
+See Dazard and Rao (2014, 2015, 2016, 2021a) for details, as well as Dazard et al. (2021c) for an application in Patient Survival Subtyping.
+Alternatively, "Group Survival Bump Hunting" (GSBH) is done by using specifc peeling and cross-validation criterion by derivation of PRSP, which we call Patient Recursive Group Survival Peeling (PRGSP).
+See Dazard and Rao (2021b) for details, as well as Rao et al. (2021d) for an application in Survival Disparity Subtyping.

 The package relies on an optional variable screening (pre-selection) procedure that is run before the PRSP algorithm and final variable usage
 (selection) procedure is done.
-This is done by four possible cross-validated variable screening (pre-selection) procedures offered to the user from the main end-user survival Bump Hunting function `sbh()` (see Dazard et al. (2018) for details).
+This is done by four possible cross-validated variable screening (pre-selection) procedures offered to the user from the main end-user survival Bump Hunting function `sbh()`.
 At this point, the user can choose between:

    + Univariate Patient Recursive Survival Peeling algorithm (default of package `PRIMsrc`)
    + Penalized Censored Quantile Regression (by Semismooth Newton Coordinate Descent algorithm adapted from package `hqreg`)